 Do Something For Yourself

 Being a mom means putting everyone else before yourself but if you find yourself suffering from postpartum anxiety, you have to treat yourself a little different.
 Go get a pedicure, go get your hair done, make an appointment at Sephora to have someone do your make up.
 Anything that makes you feel good, do it!
-Most importantly, DO NOT BE ASHAMED.

 How Long Does Postpartum Anxiety Last?